6 methods to help upcycle old paintings stashed in your closet and make room for more art in your life, even if your painting is “undonate-able”.

 One of my favorite art hacks is actually ditching the canvas and instead using a support that is thinner and takes up less space overall.

-I personally love using mixed media paper, especially these ones from Arteza or canvas paper.
 Both are 1/20th the thickness of stretched canvas and are built to handle lots brush slapping or any wet application with your medium of choice.
 This means you get more storage space at a fraction of the cost of canvas, which is amazing if you’re brand-spanking new to painting or want to practice without wasting good canvas.

 …plus, pop it into a nice frame, and you got yourself pretty sweet art decor for your living room.